 1765: The Stamp Act of 1765 generates fierce resistance and protests in the colonies over British attempts at unjust taxation.

-1775: The Olive Branch Petition is sent to King George as a last attempt to avoid war with Britian.
+1775: The siege of Boston erupts and the Battle of Bunker Hill occurs giving the British a Pyrrhic victory.
+Afterwards, the Olive Branch Petition is sent to King George as a last attempt to avoid war with Britain.

-1776: The colonists declare independence from Great Britain on July 4th, officially creating the United Stated of America.
+1776: The colonists declare independence from Great Britain on July 4th, officially creating the United States of America.

 1777: A major turning point in the war comes with the American victory at the Battle of Saratoga, helping to formally bring France into the war.

-1781: In the Battle of Yorktown, the United States scores a major victory against the British in the last major engagement of the war.
+1781: The Battle of Cowpens is fought in South Carolina, becoming a major turning point in the southern campaign.
+At the Battle of Yorktown, the United States scores a major victory against the British in the last major engagement of the war.

 1783: The Treaty of Paris (1783) formally ends the American Revolution